 Lafayette CollegeTechnology Help

-Slide titles act as a way to navigate through the presentation using a screen reader and also provide information about the content of each slide.
+Slide titles help users navigate through the presentation.
+They also provide information about the content of each slide.
 Slide titles should each be unique and specific to each given slide.
 If you want a title to be invisible on a slide but still voiced by the screen reader, do the following:

 Screen readers read through the content on a slide in a certain order, including the title, text, and alt text.
 To ensure the slide contents are read in the order intended, set the reading order by doing the following:

-Avoid using text boxes that are not part of the native slide layout as they appear as graphic elements to screen readers and the content may be inaccessible.
+Avoid adding text boxes that are not part of the slide layout.
+They appear as graphic elements to screen readers, and the content becomes inaccessible.
 This is true if the slides are converted to HTML or PDF as well.

-Adding alt text to all visual elements in a presentation allows those using screen readers to understand and access the content more readily and effectively.
-Decorative elements do not need to contain alt text, but any visual element containing content relevant to the presentation should.
+Adding alternative text (alt text) to all visual elements in a presentation allows all users to understand the content.
+Decorative images do not need to contain alt text.
+However, any visual element containing content relevant to the presentation should.
 Alt text should, when possible, be short and to the point.

 Best practices for adding alt text to images are the same as for Word Documents.